NixOS/SC-election-2024/ec/README.md

   and maybe [set the base organisation access](https://docs.github.com/en/organizations/managing-user-access-to-your-organizations-repositories/managing-repository-roles/setting-base-permissions-for-an-organization) to None, because the GitHub App invites users to the organisation, which gives them access to all private repos by default.
 - Create a retro document to write things down that could be improved for the future.

+### For every EC member
+- Make sure every EC member can send and receive Emails from `elections@nixos.org`.
+  If ImprovMX is still the Mail service used, follow [this tutorial](https://help.improvmx.com/improvmx-smtp-how-tos).

+  Make sure to set the identity to "Nix Election Committee" or so
+- Enable notifications for the public Matrix room
+- Subscribe to all activity on the election repository

 ## Kick-off
 - Update the blocked users list: